AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 Checkout the [Adobe Know your trader](https://developer.adobe.com/compliance/) guide to understand **why and by when** you must provide these details to make your listings available in the EU.

 **Are you an existing developer?
-Stay ahead: Update your trader details to keep listings active in the EU.**
+Act now: Update your trader details to keep listings active in the EU.**

 Existing developers can easily update their trader details directly in their publisher profile through [Adobe Developer Distribution](https://developer.adobe.com/distribute/accountProfile).

 Note that only trader details can be added; other fields cannot be edited by developers.
 For any other changes, write to ccintrev@adobe.com.

-Failing to update these details will result in the removal of your listing from the EU region.
+Your listings will remain invisible in the EU region until trader details are updated.

 ### Trader details 🌟